oktadev/okta-scim-flask-example/README.md

 ## Help

-Please post any questions as comments on the [blog post], or visit our [Okta Developer Forums](https://devforum.okta.com/).
+Please post any questions as comments on the [How to Build a Flask SCIM Server Configured for Use with Okta](https://developer.okta.com/blog/2021/09/01/flask-scim-server), or visit our [Okta Developer Forums](https://devforum.okta.com/).

 ## License